needle-mirror/com.unity.2d.animation/Documentation~/SkinEdToolsShortcuts.md

-# Editor tools and shortcuts
+# Skinning Editor window reference

 ![The Skinning Editor window.
 The Editor toolbar is at the top, and the tools in a column on the left.](images/LabelledEditorTools.png)<br/>Labelled 2D Animation Skinning Editor tools